Ruiqi-CUB/CompBioLabsAndHomework/Project/Assign09/Assign09_Ruiqi.md

-# The role of Photosymbiosis in Coral Physiology
+# The Role of Photosymbiosis in Coral Physiology

 ### Biological question
 Photosymbiosis is a mutualistic relationship between a host organism and photosynthetic microbes or algae.
 My driven question for this project is how the symbiotic status effect on the hosts’ physiology.
 In particular, I will look for how symbionts’ presence, density, diversity influent on hosts’ growth rate, calcification rate and gross photosynthetic rate.